Rockkiee/DiscordRAT/readme.md

 <a href="https://rdimo.github.io/CheatAway/">Discord</a>
 </p>

-#### DiscordRAT-Improved was made by
+#### DiscordRAT was made by
 Love ❌ code ✅

-## ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ 🌟Star This Repository If You Liked DiscordRAT-Improved!
+## ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ 🌟Star This Repository If You Liked DiscordRAT!

 ---